Age-Related Macular Degeneration

 AMD public service announcement

-- Well-defined blind spot in the center of vision
+- Dark, blurry areas in the center of vision

 Many people ask if age-related macular degeneration can be prevented.
 Like most things in life, there is no easy answer.